What Is The Best Way To Prevent Poor Food Safety

 4. Effective Food Safety Legislation and Enforcement

-Strong food safety regulations and robust enforcement mechanisms are essential to ensuring the safety of the entire food system.
+Strong food safety regulations and reliable enforcement mechanisms are essential to ensuring the safety of the entire food system.
 This includes:

 • Food Safety Standards: Clear and comprehensive food safety standards should be developed and regularly updated based on scientific evidence.